Building a Jumpseller App

 Facebook Pixel javascript code used for tracking your site's events loaded in the online store HTML

-Getting products data and exporting them as a feed for Google Shopping
+Getting products data and exporting them as a feed for Google Commerce

-Before starting, you need to register the App that you are going to develop on the Administration area for users to be able to authenticate on the App and for the App to be able to access the API.
+Before starting, you need to register the App that you will develop in the Administration area for users to be able to authenticate on the App and for the App to access the API.

-On the Administration section of your online store you are able to register a new App on the Apps section.
+On the Administration section of your online store, you can register a new App on the Apps section.
 You can find the section on the left side main menu.

 Let's understand better each field: